CommitThisLater/OnApp2Proxmox/README.md

 6. Transfer and import the disk images.

 ## Linux Swap space
-It's important to note that we must maintain the current setup with swap disks as below, Do not migrate the swap disk for Linux VMs, swap will be added to the primary disk if a --swapsize is specified during the migration.
+- It's important to note that we must maintain the current setup with swap disks as below,
+- Do not migrate the swap disk as a secondary disk for Linux VMs, swap will be added to the primary disk if a --swapsize is specified during the migration.
-If the source VM has swap, you must migrate it by specifying --swapsize on the migration command.
+- If the source VM has a swap disk in OnApp, you must migrate it by specifying --swapsize on the migration command.
-If the source VM does not have swap, just omit the --swapsize option.
+- If the source VM does not have a swap disk, just omit the --swapsize option.
-Altering the swap status will break the logic.
+- Altering the swap status will break the logic and cause issues with the migrated VM.

 # Migrating disks
-You must migrate the primary disk and all other secondary disks.
+- You must migrate the primary disk and all other secondary disks.
-Specify the disks in order they are listed in OnApp.
+- Specify disks in the order they are listed in OnApp, primary first, then secondary disks in order.

 # Vm specifications
-CPU cores will default to 4 if not specified during the migration.
+- CPU cores will default to 4 if not specified during the migration.
-RAM will default to 4096MB if not specified during the migration.
+- RAM will default to 4096MB if not specified during the migration.
-To specify use --cores --memory.
+- To specify use --cores and --memory.

 # Migrating networks
-You must specify network interfaces in the correct order with the primary interface first.
+- You must specify network interfaces in the correct order with the primary interface first.
-Use the same virtual MAC address as listed in OnApp to avoid any issues after the migration.
+- Use the same virtual MAC address as listed in OnApp to avoid any issues after the migration.
-List network interfaces as follows, --nic <bridge,macaddr,mtu> <bridge,macaddr,mtu>
+- List network interfaces as follows, --nic <bridge,macaddr,mtu> <bridge,macaddr,mtu>

 ## Supported Operating Systems
 - **Linux:** The script applies the above customisations automatically.